liangshiweigithub/update/Vulkan-3.md

    + Next for each light source, drawing is performed that reads some of the data(normal vectors, shininess, depth/position), calculates lighting and stores it in another texture.
    +  Final pass aggregates lighting data with diffuse color.

-   So render pass is a set of data required to perform some drawing operations: storing data in textures and reading data from other textures.
    In Vulkan, a render pass represents a set of framebuffer attachments(images) required for drawing operations and a collection of subpasses that drawing operations will be ordered into.
 It is a construct that collects all color, depth and stencil attachments and operations modifying them in such a way that driver does not have to deduce this information by itself what may give a substantial optimization opportunities on some GPUs.

    A subpass consists of drawing operations that use the same attachments.
 Each of these drawing operations may read from some input attachments and render data in some other attachments.
 A render pass also describes the dependencies between attachments: in one subpass we perform rendering into the texture, but in another this texture will be used as a source of data (be sampled from).